 That is the reason when athletes are going for competitions; the phrase ‘Go For Gold’ is often used.

 Your financial goal should be specific and crystal clear.
-Clearly set goals makes it much tougher for you to give in to lifestyle inflation because you already know exactly what your goals and targets are.
+Set goals make it much tougher for you to give in to lifestyle inflation because you already know exactly what your goals and targets are.

-Also, you must me be cautious of vague goals.
+Also, you must be cautious of vague goals.
 These kinds of goals often lead you unknowingly into lifestyle inflation.
 For example, setting a goal like ‘wanting the people around you to feel your worth’ is not financially wise.
-This opens the door to considering all kinds of options like; buying an expensive car, buying a large house, buying a new 4k Ultra television or financing a vacation which you may not have enough assets to cater for it.
+That opens the door to considering all kinds of options.
+It goes like this.
+You buy an expensive car, a large house, a new 4k Ultra television.
+Or maybe you finance a vacation when you don’t have enough assets to pay for it.

-Alternatively, a clear goal like ‘ attaining financial freedom, having a better life, becoming debt free and sending your two kids to college debt free’, will give you better ideas of what it will take to reach those goals and how to align your spending.
+A clear goal would be to attain financial freedom.
+Becoming debt-free and sending your two kids to college debt-free might be another one.
+Having clearly stated goals gives you better ideas of what it will take to reach those goals.
+They will help to align your spending.

 2. Stay Below Your Earning Radar

 It’s disturbing to see people who spend all they earn and more.
-This has keep millions of people in the rat race.
+That kind of overspending keeps millions of people in the rat race.

-One outstanding way to beat lifestyle inflation is to spend less than you earn.
-Track your income and get on a budget so you know what your expenses are and you can plan accordingly.
+One of the best ways to beat lifestyle inflation is to spend less than you earn.
+Track your income and get on a budget, so you know what your expenses are and you can plan accordingly.

-To effectively stay below your earning radar, you want to keep your entire lifestyle simple yet comfortable.
+To effectively stay below your earning radar, you want to keep your entire lifestyle comfortable yet straightforward.
 With this technique, you won’t be spending money just for the reason that you have enough money to.

-The moment you start tracking your expenses and sticking to your budget, you’ll be able to use any surplus money to move yourself toward your financial goals.
+When you track your expenses and stick to your budget, you’ll be able to use any surplus money to move toward your financial goals.

 3. Stop Trying To Keep Up With Other People

-The truth is, there will always be someone with more than you have in every area of your life, sounds bad but the good news is that you are far above millions of people around the world.
-It makes no sense to compete for the best and newest of everything, especially when you don’t really need it.
+Here’s the thing.
+There will always be someone with more than you have in every area of your life.
+That’s a fact.
+The good news is that you are far above millions of people around the world.
+It makes no sense to compete for the best and newest of everything, especially when you don’t need it.

 4. Identify And Avoid Impulse Purchases

 Impulse purchases are the worst and can often lead to lifestyle inflation.
-Impulse purchases aren’t planned and are made as a result of pure emotion which isn’t good.
+Impulse purchases aren’t planned and are made as a result of pure emotion.
+Decisions made on emotion are rarely good ones.

 When you make an impulse purchase, you often aren’t thinking about your goals or budget.
-You may even regret the purchase later or spend a longer period of time working toward your financial goals.
+You may even regret the purchase later or spend a more extended period working toward your financial goals.